-To me, natural looking color means a color that exists in nature.
+To me, natural looking colour means a color that exists in nature.

-For example, if my client has grey hair, first I find out what her natural color is by looking at her eyebrows, then I use that very color in a natural tone, using a semi-permanent color.
+For example, if my client has grey hair, first I find out what her natural colour is by looking at her eyebrows, then I use that very colour in a natural tone, using a semi-permanent colour.
 On top of that, I apply some foils using bleach to create some bursts of light.
-Using these colors will guarantee that about 10% of the gray hair is left.
+Using these colours will guarantee that about 10% of the gray hair is left.

 This method looks natural and turns the clock back 5 to 10 years.

-That doesn’t mean I don’t do crazy colors, but my speciality is natural looking hair colors.
+That doesn’t mean I don’t do crazy colours, but my specialty is natural looking hair colours.

 Asian hair often is difficult to cut short, due to its difficult hairlines.
 Often the hair sticks straight out around the ears and the nape of the neck.
 One way to overcome that is by cutting those areas extremely short with scissor and comb.
 I hardly ever use a clipper.
 The art of hair cutting is done by human hand, scissor and comb, not a machine, much like Japanese wood working.